ADA-GWU/3-concurrency-KananIsmayilov2002/README.md

 https://www.oracle.com/java/technologies/downloads/#jdk21-windows

-After installation, open the terminal and run the command "javac -version", If you can see the Java version, you can check to continue.
+After installation, open the terminal and run the command "javac -version", If you can see the Java version, everything is ok.
 ## Instructions

 **Clone Repository**: